The Best Archery Target: Our Reviews (2022 update)

 The Block Classic Target

-Remember above, when I said that modern targets have a lot of science behind them?
+Remember above, when we said that modern targets have a lot of science behind them?
 The Block Classic was one of the targets that changed the game, by using friction (as opposed to force) to slow and stop incoming arrows.
-I don't know who thought of that, but it's genius (just the compound bow is genius—even after all this time, I still can't believe how brilliant a design it is).
+We don't know who thought of that, but it's genius (just the compound bow is genius—even after all this time, we still can't believe how brilliant a design it is).

 Anyway, the end result is that you can even use mechanical broadheads on this puppy, and that's pretty darn impressive.
 Mechanical broadheads are DESIGNED to destroy a target, and it's amazing that people were able to create a target that could withstand repeated penetration from broadheads, and hold up for continued use as a target.
-It kind of boggles the mind.
+It kind of boggles the mind, and we think it's the best archery target if you want to put your target through some real punishment.

 The Double Duty

-The Morrell Double Duty is a favorite of many an archer and hunter.
-To my mind, the best feature is its four distinct shooting sides: a classic dartboard on one side, a rack of nine pool balls, a couple of small bull’s eyes, and the midsection of a deer with heart and lungs brightly colored.
-That image of a deer is kind of "meh," and I'm not sure why game images are featured on cubes and bags when an actual 3D target is so much better, but I *really* like the nine pool balls, because it enables you to safely shoot an end of nine arrows without feeling like your arrows are going to collide on the target and destroy each other.
+The Morrell Double Duty is a favorite of many an archer and hunter, and it's best feature may be its four distinct shooting sides: a classic dartboard on one side, a rack of nine pool balls, a couple of small bull’s eyes, and the midsection of a deer with heart and lungs brightly colored.
+That image of a deer is kind of "meh," and we're not sure why game images are featured on cubes and bags when an actual 3D target is so much better, but we *really* like the nine pool balls, because it enables you to safely shoot an end of nine arrows without feeling like your arrows are going to collide on the target and destroy each other.

-This is technically a cube, but I think it's in a class of its own.
+This is technically a cube, but we think it's in a class of its own.

 It's interesting: arrow manufacturers spend millions of dollars on research to make broadheads that terminate game quickly and compassionately.
 They design them to do quick and total and effective damage, and they make 'em sharp.